903.08(d) Transfer Procedure [R-08.2017]

 III.
 PROCESS FOR TRANSFER

-When the SPE or primary examiner of the originating art unit determines that a transfer is appropriate, he or she must complete the Application Transfer Request form in PALM EXPO and provide a full explanation of the reasons for classification in the receiving art unit. >An eDAN message should also be sent notifying the receiving art unit of the transfer.< At least one of the following should be included in the form in the space provided:
+When the SPE or primary examiner of the originating art unit determines that a transfer is appropriate, they must complete the Application Transfer Request form in Patent File Wrapper (PFW) and provide a full explanation of the reasons for classification in the receiving art unit.
+At least one of the following should be included in the form in the space provided:

-If the receiving SPE or primary examiner agrees to accept the application, he or she classifies and assigns the application.
-The transfer is effected by accepting the application in PALM EXPO.
+If the receiving SPE or primary examiner agrees to accept the application, they classify and assign the application.
+The transfer is effected by accepting the application in PFW.

-If the receiving SPE or primary examiner refuses to accept the application, the reasons for refusal must be entered in PALM EXPO.
-For an image file wrapper (IFW) application, an eDAN message stating that the application is being returned should be sent to the originally assigned art unit.
-The refusal must be recorded in the PALM EXPO transfer inquiry page.
+If the receiving SPE or primary examiner refuses to accept the application, the reasons for refusal must be entered in PFW.
+The refusal must be recorded in PFW.
 Where the application is an application (other than a PCT application) that has not been docketed to an examiner, the originating art unit may then either accept the application for examination or send the disputed transfer application to the classification dispute TC representative panel for final resolution.
 The panel considers the statements and evidence of both the originating and receiving art units and assigns the application to the art unit that has jurisdiction over the art in which the controlling claims of the application are properly classified.

 The question of need for a restriction requirement does not influence the determination of transfer.

->If an application has been assigned a class/subclass by the Office of Initial Patent Examination (OIPE) and the application is routed to an art unit that does not examine applications assigned to that class/subclass, an eDAN message to "OIPEClass/GAUMismatch" IFW mailbox should be sent.<
+If an application has been assigned a class/subclass by the Office of Patent Application Processing (OPAP) and the application is routed to an art unit that does not examine applications assigned to that class/subclass, an IFW message to the "OIPEClass/GAUMismatch" IFW mailbox should be sent.